Pai BioRegenerate™ Rosehip Oil

 Parabens are used because beauty products that contain water can turn sour without some kind of preservative keeping them fresh.
-No one wants to spend good money on a face cream only to find that it’s grown mould aor smells strange in just a couple of weeks.
+No one wants to spend good money on a face cream only to find that it’s grown mould or smells strange in just a couple of weeks.

 You may have seen a paraben-free label cropping up on more and more products.
 This leads to the question, are parabens something to be concerned about and why?
 The answer to that is, we’re not really sure.

 Some stakeholders are concerned about parabens because they are xenoestrogens.
 In layman's terms, this means that parabens can act like estrogen when absorbed into the body through our skin.
 And why does this matter?
-Well, an excess of estrogen has been shown to grow cancers - commonly breast cancer.
+Well, an excess of estrogen has been shown to grow cancers, commonly breast cancer.

 But before we start calling parabens out for causing cancer, it is important to bear in mind that parabens only very weakly mimic estrogen.
-Also, it is not clear whether ‘fake estrogens’ actually play a role in the development of cancer.
+Also, it is not clear whether "fake estrogens" actually play a role in the development of cancer.

-British scientist, Philippa Darbre specialises in studying the relationship between cancer and estrogen.
+British scientist Philippa Darbre specialises in studying the relationship between cancer and estrogen.
 In 2004 she examined malignant tumours and found parabens present in the tissue.
 This evidence could be considered damning if not for the fact that she did not compare with paraben levels in normal healthy tissue.
 So the link between parabens and cancer is still very unclear.

-However, this study did teach us that parabens have to potential to be stored in the body’s tissue.
-This is what kick started the paraben-free movement.
+However, this study did teach us that parabens have the potential to be stored in the body’s tissue.
+This is what kickstarted the paraben-free movement.
 Some organisations began to worry that if parabens can be stored in our tissue, there could be a health risk as more and more parabens are stored over time.Back to top

 At this stage there is no link between cancer and parabens and we are yet to see any concrete evidence that parabens are harmful to us.

 What we do know is that parabens keep us safe from mould and bacterias that could grow in our beauty products.
 On the other hand, we also know that our tissue can store and retain parabens absorbed by our skin when we use beauty products.
-And whether or not this could have long term effects is unknown.
+And whether or not this could have long-term effects is unknown.